Market research is one of the most crucial things a company can invest in as part of their digital marketing, sales, or overall business strategy.

 It may sound self-explanatory, but in-house market research is when a company conducts a study within its own business structure and internal resources.

-This generally means an organization has a person or team, usually within the marketing department, dedicated to doing research on behalf of the company.
+This means an organization has a person or team, usually within the marketing department, dedicated to doing research on behalf of the company.

 This is most common in larger corporations that have the budget to support an entire team of market research professionals.
 However, in other instances, some organizations may ask their marketing teams to execute a study for the perceived cost savings.